-Working the in the field of analysis, decontamination and countermeasures and mitigation of chemical warfare agents with more than 15 years experience.
+Dr Blum is working the in the field of analysis, countermeasures, decontamination and mitigation of chemical warfare agents with almost 20 years experience.
 From September 2012 to September 2019 he worked in the laboratory of the Organisation for the Prohibition of chemical Weapons (OPCW) – from July 2017 to September 2019 as the Head of Laboratory.
-His responsibilities included among other things line management for lab staff, the conduct of the OPCW Proficiency Testing program, the lab’s quality system under ISO 17025 and ISO 17043, initial planning phase of the new laboratory replacement building (Center for Chemistry and Technology) and in 2018 he was team leader for the OPCW’s mission to Salisbury and Amesbury following the assassination attempt on Sergej Skripal and his daughter Yulia.
+His responsibilities included line management for lab staff, general guidance for the labs research activities, the conduct of the OPCW’s Proficiency Testing program, the lab’s quality system under ISO 17025 and ISO 17043, the initial planning phase of the new laboratory replacement building (Center for Chemistry and Technology) and in 2018 he was team leader for the OPCW’s mission to Salisbury and Amesbury following the assassination attempt on Sergej Skripal and his daughter Yulia.

-From 2010 to 2012 he was a Director’s Fellow at Los Alamos National Laboratory (NM, USA) continuing work on enzymes based system for CW detoxification (in-vivo and ex-vivo).
+From 2010 to 2012 he was a Director’s Fellow at Los Alamos National Laboratory (NM, USA) working on enzyme based systems for CW detoxification (in-vivo and ex-vivo).

 From 2006 to 2010 (after completing his Ph.D. thesis on a nerve agent degrading enzyme) he conducted independent contract R&D work in the area of CBRN defense.
 Main work was carried out at the Bundeswehr Institute of Pharmacology and Toxicology of the Bundeswehr Medical Corps on the development of a micro-emulsion based enzymatic skin decontaminant.

-German high school degree in Hamburg, Germany.
-At the same time professional training as a lab technician (Chemisch Technischer Assistent, CTA) in a special program of his school.
-Enrolled in chemistry at the Technical University of Braunschweig.
-He spent a semester at the University of Birmingham (UK) and conducted part of his diploma thesis research in synthetic organic chemistry at the Humboldt University in Berlin.
-After graduation with the German diploma degree (Diplomchemiker – M.Sc. equivalent) he completed his doctoral degree in biochemistry (Dr. phil. nat. – Ph.D.) in the group of Prof. Heinz Rüterjans at the Institute for Biophysical Chemistry at the Goethe University in Frankfurt.
+After obtaining his German high school degree in Hamburg and (at the same time) completing professional training as a lab technician (Chemisch Technischer Assistent, CTA) in a special program of his school, he enrolled in chemistry at the Technical University of Braunschweig.
+He spent a semester at the University of Birmingham (UK) and conducted part of his diploma thesis research in synthetic organic chemistry at the Humboldt University Berlin.
+After graduation with the German diploma degree (Diplomchemiker – M.Sc. equivalent) he completed his doctoral degree in biochemistry (Dr. phil. nat. – Ph.D.) in the group of Prof. Heinz Rüterjans at the Institute for Biophysical Chemistry at the Goethe University Frankfurt.
 The topic of his work was the nerve agent degrading enzyme diisopropyl fluorophosphatase (DFPase).
 During this project he was a regular guest at the German Armed Forces Scientific Institute for Protection Technologies / NBC-Protection (WIS) in Munster and member of NATO’s Biotechnology Team of Experts (ToE) under the auspices of the Joint Capability Group on CBRN Defence

-In 2008 he finished an additional a masters degree (M.A.) in “War in the modern world” at the department of War Studies – King’s College London.
+In 2008 he finished an additional Master’s degree (M.A.) in “War in the modern world” at the department of War Studies – King’s College London.
 In his thesis he looked at US nuclear modernization and its impact on the Comprehensive Nuclear-Test-Ban-Treaty.

-Field-grade officer in the German Armed Forcers Reserve (NBC troops) currently assigned to the Bundeswehr Verification Center working in arms control.
-Previous assignment at the NBC defense school in the mobile laboratory unit.
+Dr Blum holds the rank of lieutenant colonel in the German Armed Forcers Reserve (NBC troops) currently assigned to the Ministry of Defense Pol II 5 (Arms Control, Non-Proliferation, Confidence-building, OSCE).
+Previous assignments at the Bundeswehr Verification Center (Department for Global Arms Control and Non-Proliferation) and the NBC defense school in the mobile laboratory unit.